TA

 Essential food safety information to help you enjoy Taiwan's cuisine safely and confidently.

-While Taiwan generally has good food hygiene standards, it's always wise to choose restaurants that appear clean and well-maintained.
+While Taiwan generally has good food hygiene standards, choose restaurants that appear clean and well-maintained for best experience.

 MEDIUM

-Street food in Taiwan can be delicious and safe, but choose vendors with high turnover and good hygiene practices.
+Street food in Taiwan night markets is delicious and generally safe when choosing vendors with high turnover and good hygiene practices.

 Advertisement